 When thinking about homework, teachers find it beneficial to communicate their policy with the families of their students.
-After recently completing a Learners Edge course, Jennifer Lindsey, a 4th grade teacher from Pennsylvania, reflected on her homework philosophy which includes the purposeful roles teachers and families play.
+After completing a Teaching Channel course, Jennifer Lindsey, a 4th grade teacher from Pennsylvania, reflected on her homework philosophy which includes the purposeful roles teachers and families play.

 When I answer this question, I answer as an educator and as the parent of school age children.
 I do see homework as having a role in the educational process and I do not agree with Alfie Kohn (see article), who appears to believe homework is worthless, or worse, has a negative impact.
 While Kohn asserts there is almost no research that proves homework to be beneficial, I did not see a convincing amount of hard data to support doing away with all homework.